USPS Commercial Plus Pricing (CPP)

 How to Apply Commercial Plus Pricing in Daily Operations

 Knowing the definition of Commercial Plus Pricing is only the first step.
-The real value appears when the concept is translated into concrete fulfillment rules and QA checks.
+The real value appears when you put it to work on actual orders and stop paying retail by default.

 Measuring the Impact of Commercial Plus Pricing